 This information can be added to all advice and guidance

 It’s helpful if students can access information about our Scheme on your website.
-You can adapt the wording below to suit your students' union, guild or association advice pages.
+You can adapt and add the following wording to your advice pages.
 This information will help students understand more about who we are and what we do, and what their options are if their complaint or appeal hasn’t been resolved by their provider.
 You can also add information about your own service and whether students can access guidance, support or representation through the internal and/or OIA processes.

 “The Office of the Independent Adjudicator for Higher Education (OIA) runs a free, independent and impartial scheme to review student complaints.
 [Provider name] is a member of the Scheme and if you are unhappy with its final decision about your [complaint/appeal/disciplinary case etc], you may be able to complain to the OIA.